David Zuckerman (politician)

-David E. Zuckerman (born August 16, 1971) is an American politician who is currently serving as the 84th lieutenant governor of Vermont since 2023.
+David E. Zuckerman (born August 16, 1971) is an American politician who served as the 84th lieutenant governor of Vermont from 2023 to 2025.
 He previously served two terms as the 82nd lieutenant governor of Vermont, from 2017 to 2021.
 A member of the Vermont Progressive Party, he previously served in the Vermont House of Representatives for seven terms (1997–2011), and the Vermont Senate for two (2013–2017).
 In 2020, Zuckerman was a candidate for governor of Vermont.
-He ran with the support of both the Progressive Party and the Democratic Party, but lost to incumbent Governor Phil Scott in the general election.
+He ran with the support of both the Progressive Party and the Democratic Party, but lost to incumbent governor Phil Scott in the general election.

 In 2016, Zuckerman ran for lieutenant governor as a Progressive, and also received the nomination of the Democratic Party by defeating Speaker of the Vermont House of Representatives Shap Smith and Representative Kesha Ram in the Democratic primary.
 He defeated Republican State Senator Randy Brock in the 2016 general election.
 Zuckerman was reelected in 2018 and again in 2022 following a two-year hiatus from elected office during which he unsuccessfully ran for governor.
+He ran for re-election in 2024, but was defeated by Republican challenger John S. Rodgers.

 Zuckerman was the first Progressive Party candidate to win statewide office in Vermont and the only third party candidate to win a statewide election in the 2022 United States elections.
 Other Progressive-endorsed candidates who have won statewide-office elections, including Doug Hoffer for Vermont state auditor, were primarily affiliated with the Vermont Democratic Party.
-Zuckerman's elections to statewide office have reinforced Vermont as a state with the presence of a major party other than the Democratic and Republican parties.

 Early life and education

-Zuckerman grew up in Brookline, Massachusetts, and graduated from Brookline High School in 1989.
+Born in Boston on August 16, 1971, Zuckerman grew up in Brookline, Massachusetts, and graduated from Brookline High School in 1989.
 His father is Jewish.
 In 1995, he graduated from the University of Vermont with a Bachelor of Arts degree in environmental studies and a minor in chemistry.

-Career

 State House of Representatives

-Prior to serving in the House, he served on the Burlington Electric Commission.
-Zuckerman ran for the Vermont House of Representatives in 1994 while still enrolled in college and lost by 59 votes.
-He ran again two years later and become the fourth Progressive Party member to serve in the Vermont House, a seat that he held through 2011.
+Zuckerman first ran for the Vermont House of Representatives in 1994 while still a college student, losing by just 59 votes.
+He was later elected to serve in the chamber.

-While in the House, he served for six years on the Natural Resources and Energy Committee as well as six years on the Agriculture Committee, including four as the chairperson.
-He finished his time in the House of Representatives by serving on the Ways and Means Committee.
+During his tenure, Zuckerman served six years on the Natural Resources and Energy Committee and six years on the Agriculture Committee, including four as chair.
+He concluded his time in the House on the Ways and Means Committee.

-Zuckerman considered running for the U.S. House of Representatives in the 2006 election when Vermont's lone House seat was being vacated by independent Bernie Sanders, who was a candidate for the United States Senate.
-Zuckerman eventually decided not to run in order to continue serving as Agriculture chairman in the Vermont House.
+In 2006, Zuckerman considered running for Vermont’s at-large U.S. House seat, which was being vacated by Bernie Sanders, but ultimately chose to remain in the state legislature to continue chairing the Agriculture Committee.

+Prior to his legislative service, Zuckerman served on the Burlington Electric Commission.